 Medical training

-If you are administering medication to someone you provide carer for via a needle, you will of course need the necessary medical training and qualifications to do so.
+If you are administering medication to someone you provide care for via a needle, you will of course need the necessary medical training and qualifications to do so.
 This, and following safety procedures at all times, is essential for avoiding puncture wound incidents when working.

 Taking breaks